Morris De Morgan Arts & Crafts Pre-Raphaelite Victorian Medieval

 Stickley Craftsman Style - An early 20th century style, popularized by Gustav Stickley with mass produced architectural plans and furniture advertised in his magazine-catalog, The Craftsman

 Mission Style - Another name for Craftsman style in the Southwest -- a Stickley Craftsman furtniture salesman told a newspaper reporter that the table in his catalog could be seen "in a Spanish Mission in Southern California."
 The newspaper printed it as Mission style and the name stuck.

 California Arts and Crafts - Nothing mass-produced about these.
 Think Greene & Greene and Gamble House.
 Yet also called Craftsman.

-The Arts & Crafts design philosophy underpins Arts and Crafts, Craftsman, and Art Nouveau / Jugenstil.
+The Arts & Crafts design philosophy underpins Arts and Crafts, Craftsman, and, to a lesser extent, Art Nouveau / Jugenstil.
 The tiles of William De Morgan, who began his career in the decorative arts working for William Morris, work well in both Victorian and Arts and Crafts homes.
 De Morgan first worked in stained glass at Morris, Marshall, Faulkner and Co. before his interests shifted to pottery.